Linushas/linxr/docs.md

 ## Commands

 ### init
 To create a new project, use the *init* command directly in the project directory.
-Leave template and options emty to create a blank project.
+Leave template and options empty to create a blank project.
 A blank project does not create any files.
 Only links the directory to linxr.
 ```bash
 linxr init <template> <opts>
 ```